 The Navy plays an important role in Portsmouth’s economy.
 The Norfolk Naval Shipyard is actually located in Portsmouth and is one of the largest shipyards in the world specializing in repairing and modernizing ships and submarines.
 The Naval Medical Center Portsmouth is located downtown, on the banks of the Elizabeth River.

 Portsmouth is a great place to attend cocerts.
-There’s a concert pavilion right on the water that hosts top national caliber acts and Willet Hall is the city’s modern performance venue.
+There’s an outdoor concert pavilion right on the water that hosts top national touring acts, and Willet Hall is the city’s modern performance venue.
 If you’re into movies, you should go catch a film at the Commodore Theatre, a restored Art Deco theater with a dining area in the auditorium – check out our Portsmouth Entertainment page for details.
 Portsmouth also has several nice museums, including an excellent children’s museum.

-You can take the Elizabeth River Ferry to from Portsmouth to Norfolk, which is right across the river.
-The trip only takes about 5 minutes and it let’s you off at Norfolk’s waterfront, close to Nauticus, shops and restaurants.
+You can take the Elizabeth River Ferry from Portsmouth to Norfolk, which is right across the river.
+The trip only takes about 5 minutes and it lets you off at Norfolk’s waterfront, close to Nauticus, shops, and restaurants.

 Portsmouth’s waterfront location makes it a great destination for cruising boaters.
 Slips are available at downtown marinas that are within walking distance of restaurants, galleries, museums, and concert venues.

 Ocean Marine Yacht Center.
 Located downtown, right next to nTelos Wireless Pavilion.
 Slip sizes from 35 to 65 feet and linear dockage for yachts up to 400 feet.